jinibyun/CodingLearn/DatingAppStepByStep/FrontEnd/_02Security/ReadMe.txt

 SPA Frontend
 	> go to "app.component.html" and comment/uncomment
 	> npm install bootstrap and font-awesome
+		>> example, copy & paste into nav component.
+A bit of tweak
 		>> go to "style.css" to see how it import relevant css files
 	> add service under _services folder
 		>> "auth.service"